cmd-llm/cllm-compactor/docs/decisions/0001-adopt-vibe-adr.md

 ### Confirmation

-- Add at least one follow-up ADR using this template
+- ✅ Added follow-up ADRs using this template (0002, 0003, 0004)
-- Run `npx markdownlint "**/*.md"` before merging each ADR
+- ✅ Markdown linting configured via Trunk tooling
-- Periodically run `npx markdown-link-check README.md docs/decisions/**/*.md`
+- ⏳ Periodic link checks to be added to CI workflow (future task)

 ---